awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-schedule.md

 ### Best Practices for Using Event\-Based Campaigns<a name="campaigns-event-triggered-best-practices"></a>

 There are a few limitations and best practices that you should consider when you create event\-based campaigns:
-+ You can only create an event\-based campaign if you chose a dynamic segment \(as opposed to an imported segment\) in [Step 2](campaigns-segment.md)\.
++ You can create an event\-based campaign only if you chose a dynamic segment \(as opposed to an imported segment\) in [Step 2](campaigns-segment.md)\.
-+ Event\-based campaigns only consider events that are reported by recent versions of the AWS Mobile SDK\.
-Your apps should use the following versions of the SDK in order to work properly with event\-based campaigns:
++ If you integrate your app with Amazon Pinpoint by using an AWS Mobile SDK, your app should use the following versions of the SDK in order to work properly with event\-based campaigns:
-  + AWS Mobile SDK for Android: version 2\.7\.2 or later
+  + AWS Mobile SDK for Android version 2\.7\.2 or later
-  + AWS Mobile SDK for iOS: version 2\.6\.30 or later
+  + AWS Mobile SDK for iOS version 2\.6\.30 or later

-  Because of this restriction, we recommend that you set up your segments so that they only include customers who use a version of your app that runs a compatible version of the SDK\.
+  Because of this restriction, we recommend that you set up your segments to only include customers who use a version of your app that runs a compatible version of the SDK\.
 + Choose your events carefully\.
 For example, if you send an event\-based campaign every time a `session.start` event occurs, you might quickly overwhelm your users with messages\.
 You can limit the number of messages that Amazon Pinpoint sends to a single endpoint in a 24\-hour period\.
 For more information, see [General Settings](settings-general.md)\.

 **Next**